Testing & Development

 • 2 CPS / 120 CPM

-A build option is available to count the number of CPM sent on the local device, note that if this option is enabled and the RXPIN and TXPIN of the same device are connected together, counted values will be doubled.
+A build option is available to count the number of CPM sent on the local device, note that if this option is enabled and the RXPIN and TXPIN of the same device are connected together, counted values will be doubled unless the debounce window filters the duplicate — see below.

 Emulation and Communication